 When students enroll in the EdS in Educational Leadership and Administration program for the January 2010 start date, they may be eligible for the Walden Future Principal Award, which offers a 15 percent tuition savings.
 This is a limited-time opportunity and equates to $3,888 over the life of the program.*

-Prospective students interested in the program should contact a Walden enrollment advisor at 1-866-492-5336 or visit www.WaldenU.edu/principalprep.
+Prospective students interested in the program should contact a Walden enrollment specialist at 1-866-492-5336 or visit www.WaldenU.edu/principalprep.